-Note: Each program, department, school or college may have standards above the general standards listed.
+Note: Each program, department, school or college may have standards beyond the general standards listed.
 The student should consult the major department and academic college for additional requirements.

 A graduate student is judged to be in good standing when making adequate progress toward completion of degree requirements, has a cumulative GPA of 3.00 and is not on probation or subject to dismissal.